Center for Promise researchers at Boston University release first-of-its-kind youth-led assessment of obstacles to wellness.

 “Before I joined this project I just thought wellness was about being in shape and eating right,” said 18-year old Dy’Mon Pendleton, one of the Philadelphia group’s youth researchers.
 “I never thought about how all of these outside contributors had anything to do with wellness.
 But now my definition of wellness has changed because I realize that it’s way more than that.
 I feel as though everything that happens around us makes us a product of our environment.”

-To access the research brief, full report, videos, graphics and other resources, please visit:
+To access the research brief, please visit:

 Authors & Sponsors